streamlink/streamlink/docs/cli.rst

     Specify a proxy (SOCKS) that rtmpdump will use

+.. cmdoption:: --hls-live-edge segments

+    How many segments from the end to start live streams on, default is ``3``

+.. cmdoption:: --hls-segment-attempts attempts

+    How many attempts should be done to download each segment, default is ``3``

+.. cmdoption:: --hls-segment-timeout timeout

+    Segment connect and read timeout, default is ``10.0``

+.. cmdoption:: --hls-timeout timeout

+    HLS read timeout, default is ``60.0``

 .. cmdoption:: --hds-live-edge seconds

     Specify the time live HDS streams will start from the